LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/GettingStarted.md

 External Bot frameworks and Bot builders can be enabled and managed through LiveEngage just like a normal human agent.

-Using the Bot Connector dashboard, you can provision a bot connector for IBM Watson, Google Dialog Flow, Amazon Lex, etc.
+Using the Bot Connector dashboard, you can provision a bot connector for IBM Watson, Google Dialog Flow, and more.

+{: .important}
+If you need to connect a external bot that does not have a pre-built connector, see [this document](bot-connectors-custom-third-party-bots.html) for instructions.

 Each connector provides the functionality to